What is vascular dementia?

 The early symptoms are often misdiagnosed as depression.
 As the disease progresses, the person might develop other symptoms of dementia including difficulty finding the right words, personality changes, mood swings, balance problems, loss of bladder control and finding it harder to live from day to day.

-There is no specific test for vascular dementia.
-It can be difficult to distinguish vascular dementia from other types of dementia.
+There is no specific test for vascular dementia and it can be difficult to distinguish from other types of dementia.
 It is diagnosed by a specialist neurologist, geriatrician or psychiatrist, who will look at a person’s history of heart disorders, strokes or other cardiovascular problems.

 Sometimes medicines are used to treat restlessness or depression, or to help the person sleep.
-They may also receive Alzheimer’s medicines.
+Sometimes Alzheimer’s medicines may be used.

 People with vascular dementia may need therapy and support to help them manage day to day.
 Often, they will need help at home, and eventually care in a nursing home.
 People with vascular dementia often die from a heart attack or major stroke.

 Can vascular dementia be prevented?

 To make it less likely that you will develop vascular dementia, you should take the same steps as those used to avoid heart disease and strokes: